 And all of this, combined with the fact that I had been told by a minister in LCG who laid hands on me that my anointing by him on 12/15/11 for a "double-portion" of God's Spirit was the type of event that showed the passing of the mantle to me, helped me conclude by 12/28/12 that it was necessary to leave LCG and form the Continuing Church of God.
 The faithful work of God must be done (Matthew 24:14) and LCG demonstrated to me that it could not be the main group that God would use to lead or accomplish it.
 Perhaps I should mention that while some question my ordination, many also questioned the Apostle Paul's (cf. 2 Corinthians 11:5, 22-29)--others have also had concerns about God's anointing and ordinations (2 Kings 9:1-11; Jeremiah 43:2).
 God does not always do things the way humans think He does (cf. Isaiah 55:8-9).

 Now, while I never have questioned Dr. Meredith's ordination, it should be understood that the late Herbert W. Armstrong stated that Dr. Meredith "should never, ever be over the church."
 Why mention that here?
-Because matters have not always preceded in the Church of God the way many of its leaders or members thought it should (cf. Isaiah 55:8-9).
+The core of the problem with LCG seemed to be pride.
+Of course, matters have not always preceded in the Church of God the way many of its leaders or members thought it should (cf. Isaiah 55:8-9).

 As far as God's view on certain older leaders, notice also the following: